coderefinery/presentations/mid-term.md

 <img src="img/scaling-up.png" style="width: 50%;"/>

+- Previously: ~25 participants, ~2 helpers
+- Now: 100 participants, 20+ helpers
 - Lectures & code-along exercises in the main room: .emph[stream and also record]
 - Get help and group exercises in a breakout room
-- 100 participants, 20+ helpers
 - Participants can register as teams ("bring your own breakout room")
 - Installation sessions and helper preparation sessions
 - Asynchronous Q&A via [HackMD](https://hackmd.io/) ->